NacreousDawn596/WiSpammer/README.md

 # WiSpammer
-a simple wifi spammer mad with bash, shell and python.
+a simple wifi spammer made with bash, shell and python.

 # How to download it: